What are the defences to a rape charge?

 - That the defendant didn’t consent to the sexual act.

-A defence may be available that the defendant not sexually penetrate the complainant and that a false accusation has been made.
+A defence to rape may be available that the defendant not sexually penetrate the complainant and that a false accusation has been made.

 False accusations could be made for a variety of reasons, including mistaken identity (either due to false memories or inaccurate eye witness identification) as well as for vindictive reasons.